Crystalwarrior/KFO-Server/README.md

   - This process will not overwrite your server configurations inside the "config" folder, your existing logs inside the "logs" folder, or the user information inside the "storage" folder.
 However, it will overwrite other files including the Python files inside the "server" folder.
 Therefore, make sure to save backups of those files before overwriting in case you have modified them and wish to keep an archive of your changes.

 ## Commands
+Additional notes are listed at the end of the command list.

 ### User Commands